 - public views and thoughts on alert message content, method of delivery and resulting behaviour

-- views from emergency responders including how such a system would enhance their existing arrangements, the resources and training that might be required to manage it and when it could be most effectively used
+- views from emergency responders including how such a system would enhance their existing arrangements, the resources and training to manage it and how and when it would be most effectively used